DEENUU1/job-scraper/README.md

 git clone https://github.com/DEENUU1/job-scraper.git
 ```

-#### Set up your Google Account (you can skip this part if you want to save data locally in .xlsx file)
+#### Set up your Google Account (you can skip this part if you want to save data locally in .xlsx file or in SQLite database)
 1. Go to <a href="https://console.cloud.google.com/welcome?project=private-418116">Google Console</a>
 2. Create or choose existing project <a href="https://developers.google.com/workspace/guides/create-project?hl=pl">Tutorial</a>
 3. Go to Navigation Menu and select APIs & Services and then Credentials